Olivia-Woods/TaskManagerNext/README.md

 ## Overview

 A full-stack task management application built with **Next.js** for the frontend and backend, using **MongoDB** and **Mongoose** for data storage.
 This app allows users to add, prioritise, complete, and delete tasks dynamically.
-The UI is beautifully styled and fully responsive.

 ## Features